bdaralan/LeagueOfLegendsKeybind/README.md

 On the todo list since most players are on Windows, but not sure when... σ(^_^;)

-I happen to play league on Mac, so Mac first (๑° з°๑) Also, I am more familiar with Swift, so it will take a while for Windows.
+I happen to play league on Mac, so Mac first (๑° з°๑) I also am more of a Swift programming guy, so it will take a while for Windows (will most like to be written in Java).
 However, if this one goes well, it will definitely boost the motivation.